alvarotrigo/fullPage.js/README.md

 - `autoScrolling`: (default `true`) Defines whether to use the "automatic" scrolling or the "normal" one.
 It also has affects the way the sections fit in the browser/device window in tablets and mobile phones.

 - `scrollBar`: (default `false`).
 Determines whether to use scrol bar for the site or not.
-In case of using scroll bar, the `autoScrolling` functionallity will still working as expected.
+In case of using scroll bar, the `autoScrolling` functionality will still working as expected.
 The user will also be free to scroll the site with the scroll bar and fullPage.js will fit the section in the screen when scrolling finishes.

 - `paddingTop`: (default `0`) Defines the top padding for each section with a numerical value and its measure (paddingTop: '10px', paddingTop: '10em'...)
 Useful in case of using a fixed header.

 - `paddingBottom`: (default `0`) Defines the bottom padding for each section with a numerical value and its measure (paddingBottom: '10px', paddingBottom: '10em'...).
 Useful in case of using a fixed footer.

-- `fixedElements`: (default `null`) Defines which elements will be taken off the scrolling structure of the plugin which is necesary when using the `css3` option to keep them fixed.
+- `fixedElements`: (default `null`) Defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the `css3` option to keep them fixed.
 It requires a string with the jQuery selectors for those elements.
 (For example: `fixedElements: '#element1, .element2'`)

 - `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`)